 How To Make Grilled Lobster Tails with Herb Garlic Butter

-The combination of herbs, garlic, and butter makes an interesting savory taste for these meaty and slightly briny grilled lobster tails.
+The combination of herbs, garlic, and butter makes an interesting savory taste for these meaty and slightly briny grilled lobster tails with garlic butter.

 Place butter in a mixing bowl and use a rubber spatula to soften until it is very spreadable.
 Add remaining ingredients, and mix until thoroughly combined.